scheinerman/ShowSet.jl/README.md

 A warning message follows `using ShowSet` that warns that `show(IO,Set{T})` and `show(IO,IntSet)` methods have been overridden.
 Of course, that's exactly the point.

+Please let me know if there's a way to supress these messages.